fasttime/JScrewIt/readme.md

 const input = eval(output); // input contains the string "Hello, world!".
 ```

-You can also use escape sequences to encode newlines and other characters.
+We can also use escape sequences to encode newlines and other characters.
 Note that the initial backslash in an escape sequence must be escaped with another backslash when
 writing a "sting in a string".